wahrwolf/ba-thesis/chapters/500-discussion.md

 Most domain control and adaption mechanism are only tested for one or two language pairs.
 However, my findings indicate that language selection can have a huge impact on the performance of the domain control mechanism.
 Therefore, I suggest reevaluating the findings for the domain control mechanism for additional language pairs.
-Especially since \cite{takeno:17}rely on the work of \cite{kobus:16} but use largely unrelated languages.
+Especially since Tkeno et al. \citeyear{takeno:17}rely on the work of Kobus et al. \citeyear{kobus:16} but use largely unrelated languages.

 ## Creation of a relatedness Score
 To measure the relatedness of language pairs and calculate a possible correlation with the performance on translation systems, I suggest the creation of a new and simple score.